RallyTechServices/portfolio-item-health-summary/README.md

 ![screenshot](./images/screenshot.png "This is an example")

+This app shows portfolio item metrics based on the Features below that portfolio item.

+First, a top-level PI is selected (called "Afflicate" in this case which maps to a Agile Central "Group" PI type).
+Then the next level down PIs are shown in a tree.
+These root items do not calculate metrics.

+### Metrics
+Expand a PI to see its descendent PIs and their metrics:
+1. **Cycle Time Overall Median** - Calculate the number of days between ActualStartDate and ActualEndDate for all features below the PI.
+Display the median value.
+1. **Cycle Time - Last N Days** - Display the Median cycle time for all Features that have an ActualEndDate within the prior N days.
+The feature may have started long ago, but finished within the last N days.
+1. **Cycle Time - N Day Trend** - Compare the median cycle time from the most recent N day period with the value for the N day period before that.
+If the median is getter lower, display a smile icon; if the same, a neutral icon; if worse a sad icon.
+1. **Throughput - Last N Days** - Count the number of Features that have an ActualEndDate within the last N days.
+1. **Throughput - N Day Trend** - Compare the throughput in the last N day period with the N day period before that.
+If throughput is increasing, display a smile icon; if the same, a neutral icon; if worse a sad icon.
+1. **Active Features Per-Team (Average)** - For each PI, count the number of Features with an ActualStartDate but no ActualEndDate.
+Also, count the number of teams of the "allowed" types (see settings) that are in the project hierarcy at or below the project that owns the PI.
+Divide the number of active features by the number of teams below the PI owning project.
+Highlight values larger than a desired threshold (see settings).

+### Settings
+* **Trend Time Period (Days)** - Set the number of days to use when computing trend metrics
+* **Show Trend Values** - include the raw values in addition to the trend icons
+* **Project Team Types...* - Select the values from the Project.c_TeamType attribute that should be included when counting teams for the **Active Features Per-Team** metric.
+* **Max "Active Features Per-Team"** - Set the threshold for the number of features per team.
+Values at or above this will be highlighted in the chart.
+* **Show Active Features and Team counts** - Show the raw values for the Active Features Per-Team metric.

 ## Version History
 * 0.0.1 - Initial version for basic testing
 * 1.0.0 - Filter by done items.
 Exclude project types from WIP.
 Configurable cell data.